FAQ’s

 My child loves skating.
 Should they enroll in both the Tuesday and Saturday classes?

-I think my child’s group class is too easy/hard for their skating level.
+I think my class is too easy/hard for their skating level.
 Who should I talk to?

 I have passed all the Learn to Skate Classes.
 What’s next?